From Joomla! Documentation

 - Guest User Group.
-The group that guests are assigned to.
-(Guests are visitors to the site who are not logged in.)
-This is set to Public by default.
-If you change this to a different group, it is possible to create content on the site that is visible to guests but not visible to logged in users.
-See Allowing Guest-Only Access to Menu Items and Modules.
+The group that guests are assigned to (Guests are visitors to the site who are not logged in).
+It is possible to create content on the site that is visible to guests but not visible to logged in users.
+Learn more.

 - New User Account Activation.

 - Send Mail to Administrators.
-Send email notification to administrators with User Account Activation set to None or Self.
+Send email notification to administrators with 'New User Account Activation' set to 'None' or 'Self'.

 - Captcha.
-Use Captcha for User Account Registration and Username or User Password reminders.
+Use Captcha for User Account Registration, User Password reminder and Username reminder.

 - Frontend Language.
 Default site language.